w-henderson/Stuart/README.md

 <hr><br>

 Stuart is a very fast and flexible static site generator, with build times as low as 0.1ms per page.
 It is written in Rust, and is designed be easier to use than other SSGs, while still beating them in the benchmarks.
 Stuart's simple yet powerful templating system allows you to define complex logic for your site, sourcing data from Markdown and JSON files as well as the template files, before rendering it all to static HTML.
-For even more complex projects, you can augment Stuart with custom build scripts in any language that integrate with the core build system, as well as custom plugins.
+For even more complex projects, you can augment Stuart with custom build scripts in any language that integrate with the core build system, as well as custom plugins in Rust or JavaScript.

 **Note:** Stuart is an extremely new project, so functionality and documentation are still being added.
 For the time being, documentation is limited to this README.